Anne Norton: Views

 In 2021, Norton's student Mackenzie Fierceton was investigated by the university for misrepresenting her family background in her Rhodes Scholarship application.
 Norton supported Fierceton throughout the investigation and criticized the university's treatment of Fierceton, alleging that it had defamed and harmed her.

 During the Gaza war protests, Norton was named in a letter to the University of Pennsylvania administration from 200 alumni.
-The letter asked that Norton and seven other professors be investigated for anti-semitism.
+The letter asked that Norton and seven other professors be investigated for antisemitism.
 Norton tweeted: "Those who accuse me of antisemitism rely on — and perpetuate — a complete erasure of Palestinians".